mbrezu/Shovel/WebGuessNumber.md

 the 'Sessions' table (such as the MD5 hashes of the bytecode and source).
 This improvement is left as an exercise to the reader.

+Updating the `LastAccessTime` when a session is loaded and deleting sessions older than, say, a few hours, is also left as an exercise to the reader.
+Since we have versioned sessions, maybe it's an interesting idea to store the 'parent' session for each session and update the 'LastAccessTime' for all parents recursively, so the 'back button' still works for the entire branch (branches are either kept or deleted as a whole).
+Implementing this idea is another exercise.

 ## Turning the Tables: the User Writes the Shovel Program

 Time to go with the cloud (err... crowd) and let the users write the